Fall in Love All Over Again

 3. Talk About It

 Simply bring it up in conversation.
-Some of the most damaging things that greatly impact a marriage are the things left unsaid.
+Some of the most damaging things that happen in a marriage are the things left unsaid.
 I may sound like a broken record here, but slipping into the monotony of everyday married life is easy — and most of the time you don’t realize it has happened.
 Identify that elephant in the room and embrace the conversation together.

 Is it scary to be vulnerable?
 Of course!

-We’re taught from a very young age to bottle, and some of us are pros at it (talking to myself here… I’m a textbook recovering bottler).
+We’re taught from a very young age to bottle things up, and some of us are pros at it (talking to myself here… I’m a textbook recovering bottler).

 This might be the simplest yet most difficult suggestion on this list.